fpicarras/obsidian-main-vault/Universidade/classes/csph-Memmory.md

 # Memory

 Each core can run 1 thread at a time, but, we can use the stall times to run other processes.
-This is done by having bigger register banks
+This is done by having bigger register banks (**Execution Context**)